-Unrestricted Interest is a writing program and consultancy dedicated to helping unconventional learners transform their lives through writing.
+Unrestricted Interest is a writing program and consultancy dedicated to helping neurodivergent learners transform their lives through writing.
 Our teaching-writers work one-on-one with student-writers to explore their passions and forge pathways to a richer life on and off the page.
-When we partner with schools, our teaching-writers work in groups with varying cohorts of student-writers.
+When we partner with schools and other community organizations, our teaching-writers work in groups with varying cohorts of student-writers and build capacity among their instructors.
 We also write and install creative writing curricula tailored to the needs of specific schools, programs, and institutions.
 Unrestricted Interest is devoted to twin missions, interrelated and mutual.
 One is to serve the autism community and beyond by increasing quality of life, quality of expression, and opportunities for advocacy.
 The other is to create meaningful, fulfilling, and sustaining work for poets outside of academia.

-Many unconventional learners, and especially students on the autism spectrum, are characterized by their proclivity for “restricted interests,” topics that engender intense enthusiasm and devoted study.
+Many neurodivergent learners, and especially students on the autism spectrum, are characterized by their proclivity for “restricted interests,” topics that engender intense enthusiasm and devoted study.
 Traditionally, educators have seen these “obsessions” as obstacles to learning, but at Unrestricted Interest we view them as passions and portals, access points through which a student on the spectrum can discover a love for science, history, literature, and especially creative writing.
 As award-winning writers and college professors, we harness our passion for language to help students expand their horizons, their abilities, and their confidence.
 Over time, students at Unrestricted Interest learn to access these portals independently, mapping a future where their intrinsic talents can lead the way.
+We approach every student as someone with ability, creativity, and a literary voice worth hearing, even or especially if they are non-speaking.
 We don't believe exceptional students need fixing, we believe they deserve transformation, and we support the neurodiversity movement in embracing the depth and breadth of every exceptional mind.

 Each of our students is unique and we expect each text brought to life at Unrestricted Interest to be just as varied.
 As we grow to understand what makes students exceptional, we begin to recognize opportunities where passion can facilitate growth in areas of challenge.

 TO GROW AMBITION